huggingface/transformers/docs/source/en/trainer.md

 <br>

-Feel free to check out the API reference for these other [`Trainer`]-type classes to learn more about when to use which one.
-In general, [`Trainer`] is the most versatile option and is appropriate for a broad spectrum of tasks. [`Seq2SeqTrainer`] is designed for sequence-to-sequence tasks, and [`~trl.SFTTrainer`] is designed for training language models.
+Feel free to check out the [API reference](./main_classes/trainer) for these other [`Trainer`]-type classes to learn more about when to use which one.
+In general, [`Trainer`] is the most versatile option and is appropriate for a broad spectrum of tasks. [`Seq2SeqTrainer`] is designed for sequence-to-sequence tasks and [`~trl.SFTTrainer`] is designed for training language models.

 </Tip>